What are Oak Galls?

 A couple oak galls here and there are just a nuisance and unpleasant to look at.
 But a severe infection will bring about the decline and death of your tree.
-There are no proven chemical treatments for these pests, so it’s important to keep on the lookout and contact a certified arborist quickly should you notice any in your tree.
+Oak galls suffocate the vascular system of the tree, not allowing it to function properly.

 A Certified Arborist’s Approach to Oak Galls

 Minor Infestation – With a minor infection, your tree can be deadwooded and those twigs disposed of properly.
 If you find twigs on the ground with these galls be sure to pick them up and dispose of them rather than leave them on the ground or throwing them in woods or compost.
 These pests overwinter in twigs, branches, and leaves, so it’s important to clean up any debris from the tree every fall to prevent an increased population come spring.
 Additionally, have a certified arborist and plant health care specialist out to assess the infestation.
 Oak galls can be treated with an injection treatment proven highly effective in the control of oak gall wasps.
 The oak gall treatment kills off the wasps however, this process does take time as there are eggs within the tree not yet visible.
 It is recommended to repeat this treatment in 2 years.